Orthogonal Dice: Background

-The following is the first of three foundational results (theorems) of this note: the probability generating function of the discrete uniform distribution uniformly converges to Poisson while ranging over degenerating limiting support and thinning, the Poisson limit theorem (PLT).
+We give a brief review of weak convergence results for the discrete uniform distribution.
+The first basic convergence result is that the probability generating function of the discrete uniform distribution uniformly converges to Poisson while ranging over degenerating limiting support and thinning, the Poisson limit theorem (PLT).
+This is a special case of classical results on independent thinnings by J. Mecke.
+For convenience we give the proof.

 \begin{samepage} \begin{thm}[PLT] Let $\psi_{m,n}(t)$ be the probability generating function for a discrete uniform distribution supported on the set of consecutive integers $m,\dotsc,n$.
 Also, for any $a\in[0,1]$ let If $m/n\rightarrow1$ and $na\rightarrow b>0$ as $m,n\rightarrow\infty$, $a\rightarrow0$, then where $z_b$ is the probability generating function of a random variable $Poisson(b)$. \end{thm}\end{samepage} \begin{proof} Since the Poisson variable is uniquely defined by its moments, it suffices to show convergence of all the moments, in order to argue weak convergence from which the above convergence of pgfs will follow (see e.g. Billingsley’s book \citep{billingsley}).
 Further it suffices to show the convergence of all factorial moments.
 The factorial moments of the thinned uniform variable $X$ (i.e., the one with pgf $\psi_{m,n}^a(t)$) are given by where $D_k[\cdot]$ denotes the $k$-th derivative.
 Note that and that satisfies which implies in view of the assumptions that But we note that $\{b^k\}_{k=1}^\infty$ is a sequence of factorial moments of a Poisson random variable with mean $b$. \end{proof}